Independent Test Generation for RESTful APIs: LLM-Guided Partitioning and Generation

 To enable an LLM to generate more meaningful partitions and values, we start by providing it with the local surrounding context.
 The \cf{TempRange} running example from \Cref{fig:api-spec-example} and the primitive components at \cf{v.low.value} and \cf{v.high.value} demonstrates the forms of local context that we leverage to build a local context for the LLM prompt.

-As shown in \Cref{fig:local_llm_context}, the first piece of context we use is that the \cf{Int} value is directly inside a \cf{type} alias declaration; these template-terms in the prompt are enclosed in \cf{\{\{$\ldots$\}\}}.
+As shown in \Cref{fig:local_llm_context}, the first piece of context we use is that the \cf{int32} value is directly inside a \cf{scalar} alias declaration; the template-terms in the prompt are enclosed in \cf{\{\{$\ldots$\}\}}.
 These declarations provide key semantic information about the intent of the underlying value.
-In this case, that the underlying \cf{Int} is a temperature in Fahrenheit.
-An LLM can leverage this information to partition the input space for the value and determine which inputs represent interesting test cases.
-In some cases, like the \cf{Percentage}, we also have explicit invariants, in the form or code or regular expression constraints for strings\footnote{For example a type alias of a string representing a zipcode would be \cf{type Zipcode = String of /[0-9]\{5\}(-[0-9]\{4\})?/};} that hold on the value.
+In this case, that the underlying \cf{int32} is a temperature in Fahrenheit.
+A LLM can leverage this information to partition the input space for the value and determine which inputs represent interesting test cases.
+In some cases, like the \cf{Percentage}, we also have explicit invariants, in the form or code decorators or regular expression constraints for strings\footnote{\lstinline{@pattern("/[0-9]\{5\}(-[0-9]\{4\})?/") scalar Zipcode extends string;} is a type alias of a string representing a zipcode} that hold on the value.

-The second piece of context we use is information on the variable or enclosing type + field (as applicable) that the value is associated with.
-As with the type alias the name of the variable or type/field name provide rich context about the intent and likely usage of the value.
-In our example of the \cf{TempRange} entity, the type indicates that we expect a range in values while the specific field name (\cf{low} or \cf{high}) provides additional context about the intended usage of the value and possible biases -- \eg towards low or high ends of the expected ranges.
+The second piece of context we use is information on the variable or enclosing type + property (as applicable) that the value is associated with.
+As with the type alias the name of the variable or type/property name provide rich context about the intent and likely usage of the value.
+In our example of the \cf{TempRange} entity, the type indicates that we expect a range in values while the specific property name (\cf{low} or \cf{high}) provides additional context about the intended usage of the value and possible biases --- \eg towards low or high ends of the expected ranges.

 \Cref{tab:temp-range-llm-example} shows the result of querying our LLM with and without the local context information.
-As can be seen in the no-context column the results without additional context are simply a selection of values that cover three major partitions of a generic integer, negative, zero, and positive, for testing.
-These will clearly not be sufficient for robust testing and will probably miss interesting behaviors, \eg $32$ degree freezing point transition.
+As can be seen in the no-context column the results without additional context are simply a selection of values that cover three major partitions of a generic integer, negative, zero, and positive.
+These are clearly not sufficient for robust testing and will probably miss interesting behaviors, \eg $32$ degree freezing point transition.
 However, with the additional information in the local context prompt, the LLM is able to generate values that are much more representative of the expected temperature input space as shown in column three.